 The Slave Trade in Africans existed prior to the era of European Slaves in Africa during the Barbary Coast Slave Trade.

-Prior to the era of European Slaves in Africa from the Barbary Coast, African Slave Trade in other Black Africans had existed in North Africa since anitquity and began initially with the Trade in African Slaves brought in from the African Hinterland through the Trans-Saharan trade routes who were then transported to North Africa and Asia.
+This earlier Slave Trade had been conducted in North Africa since anitquity and began initially with the Trade in African Slaves brought in from the African Hinterland through the Trans-Saharan trade routes who were then transported to North Africa and Asia.

 The African trade in European Slaves from the Barbary Coast was so aggressive it even went as far as enslaving entire European villages and ranscacking entire Towns which led to massive depopulation in some Coastal Towns in Europe.

-The decline of the ear of European Slaves in African began during the early part of the 19th century, when the United States and some European nations fought and won the First Barbary Battle as well as the 2nd Barbary War in which they defeated the Barbary Coast Pirates.
+The decline of the era of European Slaves in Africa began during the early part of the 19th century, when the United States and some European nations fought and won the First Barbary Battle as well as the 2nd Barbary War in which they defeated the Barbary Coast Pirates.

-The Second Babary War finally ended in the 1830s when the Barbary Coast of North Africa was conquered by France and other European Governments who soon thereafter passed Laws emancipating the White Slaves captured by the Africans during the Barbary Coast Slave Tade.
+The Second Babary War finally ended in the 1830s when the Barbary Coast of North Africa was conquered by France and other European Governments who soon thereafter passed Laws emancipating the White Slaves captured during the Barbary Coast Slave Tade.

-In the final analysis, the African Barbary Coast Slave Trade which saw Europeans traded as Slaves in Africa shows that the Transantlantic Slave Trade can also be understood as part of an ongoing Chain of Slavery that can be traced back to the Trans-Saharan and Barbary Coast Trade which led to European Slaves in Africa.
+In the final analysis, the Barbary Coast Slave Trade which saw Europeans traded as Slaves in Africa was part of an ongoing Slave Trade in North Africa that can be traced back to the Trans-Saharan Slave Trade.